software-academy/curriculum/GitHub/index.md

 Why important
 ---

-Almost all professional developers use git.
+Most professional developers use git.
 Knowing git becomes even more important when you work on complex projects with multiple developers.

 How we teach it
 ---